Bergsjön: History

 During the 17th century, the forests began to disappear; at that time, Gothenburg had a great need for wood.
 By the end of the 18th century, the forests were gone.
 The current spruce forest in Bergsjön was planted about 1910.
 In the late 19th and early 20th century, the first few houses were built in Bergsjön.

 The houses were simple, often with only one room, a fireplace and an earthen floor.
 Dykärr at Rymdtorget, Spakens on Björnväktarens Street and Gröna Vrån near Galileis Street are some of these houses.

 The Gärdsås residential area began to develop during the 1920s, and are considered the first modern buildings in Bergsjön.
 Communications and services were poor, but low land prices made the area attractive to workers in the factories of Gamlestaden.
 The simpler residences disappeared when the construction of modern Bergsjön began, although one older home was inhabited until 1990: Gåselyckan, in the southern part of Bergsjövallen, which was built in 1916.
 The construction of modern Bergsjön began during the 1960s as a planned community.
-All streets and neighborhoods were given space-theme names;
+All streets and neighbourhoods were given space-theme names;

 the 1960s were the Space Age, when satellites were launched to explore outer space.
 During the previous decade, the new suburbs were called “satellite cities” which surrounded the centre of a city.
 Housing consisted of rental apartments, condominiums, townhouses and villas.

 Most streets in Bergsjön are named after things related to space such as Galieis gata (Galileis street), Rymdtorget (Space Square) and Atmosfärgatan (Atmosphere street).
 This is also due to space being relevant at the time because of the satellites being sent up by the Soviets among others.

 When the ground was broken in 1965 for home construction, it was a thin layer of soil over two-billion-year-old bedrock.
-New neighborhoods were needed during the industry expansions of the 1960s, when Backa and Västra Frölunda were planned.
+New neighbourhoods were needed during the industry expansions of the 1960s, when Backa and Västra Frölunda were planned.